 - A sell signal is given when the oscillator is above 80 and then crosses back below 80.

 - A buy signal is given when the oscillator is below 20 and then crosses back above 20.

 A crossover signal occurs when the two lines cross in the overbought or oversold region.

 - A sell signal occurs when a decreasing %K line crosses below the %D line in the overbought region.

 - A buy signal occurs when an increasing %K line crosses above the %D line in the oversold region.

 Divergences form when price makes a new high or low in price but the Stochastic Oscillator does NOT.

-- A bullish divergence forms when price makes a lower low, but the Stochastic Oscillator forms a higher low.
+- A bullish divergence forms when the price makes a lower low, but the Stochastic Oscillator forms a higher low.
 This indicates less downward momentum signals a potential bullish reversal.

-- A bearish divergence forms when price makes a higher high, but the Stochastic Oscillator forms a lower high.
+- A bearish divergence forms when the price makes a higher high, but the Stochastic Oscillator forms a lower high.
 This indicates less upward momentum and signals a potential bearish reversal.

 Three versions of the Stochastic Oscillator exist: Fast, Slow, and Full.

 Each version applies a different calculation to the value of the basic Stochastic Oscillator.